Varicella Virus Vaccine

-For SubQ injection only; inject in the outer aspect of upper arm or the anterolateral thigh.
+SubQ: For SubQ injection only; inject in the outer aspect of upper arm or the anterolateral thigh.
 Do not administer IV or IM.
 Administer immediately following reconstitution.
 Varilrix (Canadian product) is to be administered in the deltoid region only.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Kroger 2017]).
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 Prior to reconstitution and during shipping, store vaccine in freezer at -50°C to -15°C (-58°F to 5°F).
 Use of dry ice may subject vaccine to temperatures colder than -58°F (-50°C).
 Vaccine may be stored under refrigeration at 2°C to 8°C (36°F to 46°F) for up to 72 hours.
 Protect from light.
 Store diluent at room temperature of 20°C to 25°C (68°F to 77°F) or in refrigerator.
 Gently agitate to mix thoroughly.
 (Total volume of reconstituted vaccine will be ~0.5 mL.)
 Administer immediately following reconstitution, discard reconstituted vaccine if not used within 30 minutes.